Is Norton VPN Worth It in 2026? An Honest, In-Depth Review

 What Is Norton VPN?

 Norton Secure VPN is a virtual private network service developed by Gen Digital (formerly NortonLifeLock and Symantec).
-It's been around since 2018 and is primarily marketed as an add-on privacy tool within the broader Norton 360 security ecosystem.
+It's been around since 2018 and sits primarily as an add-on privacy tool within the wider Norton 360 security ecosystem.

-Unlike standalone VPN companies that focus exclusively on building the best possible VPN product, Norton treats its VPN as one component of a larger security suite — alongside antivirus, password manager, dark web monitoring, and cloud backup.
-This approach has its advantages (convenience, bundled value) and disadvantages (the VPN doesn't get the same level of development attention as products from VPN-first companies).
+Here's where it gets interesting: unlike standalone VPN companies that live and breathe VPN development, Norton treats its VPN as just one piece of a bigger puzzle.
+You get antivirus, password manager, dark web monitoring, and cloud backup all bundled in.
+That's great for convenience, but it also means the VPN doesn't get quite the same level of focus as products from dedicated VPN-first companies.

-Norton VPN operates servers in over 30 countries, uses modern encryption standards, and recently added WireGuard protocol support.
-It's available on Windows, macOS, Android, and iOS.
+Norton runs servers in over 30 countries, uses modern encryption, and recently added WireGuard support.
+It works on Windows, macOS, Android, and iOS.

 Key Features of Norton VPN